 The three-round review process took maybe 30 minutes.
 What did it catch?

-HSL ambiguity - Two valid approaches exist for color tokens in v4.
-Picking the wrong one would have required re-migrating 50+ color references.
+The reviewers also caught an HSL ambiguity -- two valid approaches exist for color tokens in v4, and picking the wrong one would have required re-migrating 50+ color references.
+And they flagged the @plugin vs @import distinction for animation libraries, where getting it wrong means animations silently fail.

 Each of these would have cost debugging time.
 Catching them in planning cost nothing but a few prompts.